-Pneumonia is the most serious outcome of acute respiratory infection (ARI) and kills more children than any other infectious disease, claiming the lives of over 800,000 children under five every year, or around 2,200 every day.
-This includes over 153,000 newborns.
-Comparatively in 2018, 437,000 children under five died due to diarrhoea and 272,000 to malaria.
+Pneumonia kills more children than any other infectious disease, claiming the lives of over 700,000 children under five every year, or around 2,000 every day.
+This includes over 200,000 newborns.
+Almost all of these deaths are preventable.
 Globally, there are over 1,400 cases of pneumonia per 100,000 children, or 1 case per 71 children every year, with the greatest incidence occurring in South Asia (2,500 cases per 100,000 children) and West and Central Africa (1,620 cases per 100,000 children).

 Mortality due to childhood pneumonia is strongly linked to poverty-related factors such as undernutrition, lack of safe drinking water and sanitation, indoor and outdoor air pollution as well as inadequate access to health care.
-An estimated 18 million more health workers are needed by 2030 to prevent, diagnose and treat pneumonia as well as to reach the SDG targets on universal health coverage.
+An estimated 18 million more health workers are needed by 2030 to prevent, diagnose and treat pneumonia as well as to reach the Sustainable Development Goal targets on universal health coverage.

 Around half of childhood pneumonia deaths are associated with air pollution.
 The effects of indoor air pollution kill more children globally than outdoor air pollution.
 At the same time, around two billion children 0-17 years of age live in areas where outdoor air pollution exceeds international guideline limits.

-Early care-seeking for children with pneumonia symptoms from a health care provider reduces mortality, yet population-based survey data indicate that there has been slow progress in care-seeking behaviour for children with ARI.
-In the last decade, there has only been an 8 per cent increase (60 vs 68 per cent) in those seeking care from a healthcare provider, with the lowest levels and virtually no progress in Eastern and Southern Africa (54 per cent).
+Early care-seeking for children with ARI symptoms from a health care provider is known to reduce mortality, yet population-based survey data indicate that there has been slow progress in care-seeking behaviour for children with ARI.
+In recent years, for example, seeking care for children with ARI symptoms from a healthcare provider has stagnated in Western and Central Africa as well as in Eastern and Southern Africa.

-During the COVID-19 pandemic, there are additional risks to children’s health and wellbeing as the pandemic causes disruptions throughout the health system as well as the lives of families.
-In areas with health personnel become overstretched, key commodities (such as oxygen treatment) become short in supply or where care-seeking behaviours are reduced transmission mitigation efforts (e.g. lockdowns, travel restrictions), this could result in more severe illness and higher mortality from paediatric pneumonia.
+There are additional risks to children’s health and wellbeing posed by the COVID-19 pandemic, and related disruptions to health systems and the lives of families.
+In certain areas, health personnel have become overstretched, and key commodities (such as oxygen treatment) have become short in supply.
+Additionally, care-seeking behaviours have been reduced due to transmission mitigation efforts (e.g. lockdowns and travel restrictions).
+These conditions could result in more severe illness and higher mortality from paediatric pneumonia.

 Simple solutions can save children’s lives

-The Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD) sets forth an integrated framework of key interventions proven to effectively protect children’s health, prevent disease and appropriately treat children who do fall ill with diarrhoea and pneumonia.
+The Integrated Global Action Plan for the Prevention and Control of Pneumonia and Diarrhoea (GAPPD) sets forth an integrated framework of key interventions proven to effectively protect children’s health, prevent disease and appropriately treat children who fall ill with diarrhoea and symptoms of pneumonia.

 Protect: Protective interventions provide the foundations for keeping children healthy and free of disease